 Gas credit cards allow your accounting team to easily generate reports, cutting down on the amount of time wasted on mundane tasks.
 By setting up your cards and account properly, your accounting department can track fuel purchases by GL Code or job number.
 In addition to subtotals by driver or vehicle at the end of the invoice, you can subtotal by department, GL, job number, or other designation.

 Another big benefit is the ease of generating IFTA and off-road refund reports for quick tax filing.
 Companies that operate across multiple states must submit a report that specifies the total miles traveled in each individual state, as well as the total gallons purchased in each state.
 To further complicate matters, this report must be filed for each vehicle, creating a huge headache for large fleets.
 Companies who operate off-road must also submit reports to get refunds for fuel excise taxes, which is an extremely time-consuming process.
 However, fuel card providers automatically generate both IFTA and off-road refund reports, saving hours of work for your accounting team.
+Our Voyager fuel card can help fleets that operate in multiple states.

 Fleet managers and controlling spend